Reviving the Edna Pearce Lockett Estate

 Florida Atlantic University, the U.S. Fish and Wildlife Commission, and the Florida State Park System all declined SFWMD’s overtures.
 Highlands County was offered the property a second time with a teaser of $500,000 to administer it.
 It still turned down the offer.

-The property was put up for auction only as a last resort, and it has proven to be an excellent decision.
+The property was put up for auction only as a last resort.

 (0) comments